soukarshadhar/netflix-gpt/README.md

 2. Configured bootstrap by installing `react-bootstrap` and `bootstrap`.
 3. import `bootstrap/dist/css/bootstrap.min.css` in `index.js` to include bootstrap css into the project
 4. Configured routing using `react-router-dom`
+5. Routing implemented in app
-5. Implement Header and Landing page
+6. Implement Header and Landing page
+7. Implement Login and signup page
+8. Custom form validation implemented
+9. Project is setup with firebase and app can be deployed into production using firebase hosting service
+10. Learnt about useRef hook
+11. Create user implemented using firebase auth service
+12. User login implemented using firebase auth service

 # Features